HiIAmTzeKean/HiIAmTzeKean/README.md

 ## Current Projects

-- Working at Flo Energy as a Data Analyst!
+- Working at Flo Energy as a Data Scientist!
-- Some modules at school
 - Looking at forecasting energy price and risk analysis
+- Some Generative AI projects

 ## Contact